Guide On How To Invest In Yields - Reader Request

 If you want to calculate a stripped yield, you are best off learning how to calculate a stripped price first.

 The simplest method would be to estimate the number of weeks since the shares last paid a dividend.
-Some investors may want to use the dividend payment date, but for trading purposes it is better to use the ex-dividend date.
+Some investors may want to use the dividend payment date, but for trading purposes, it is better to use the ex-dividend date.
 Once the investor knows the approximate number of weeks, they can multiply it by $.0375.
 This gives investors a very rough approximation of dividend accrual.

 That Was Too Easy

-That method is a little inaccurate because each preferred share has their own dividend amount and thus the dividend accrual rate will be slightly different.
+That method is a little inaccurate because each preferred share has its own dividend amount and thus the dividend accrual rate will be slightly different.
 To get a more precise calculation, we take the annual dividend rate such as $2.00 and divide it by 360.
 Investors can use 364 or 365 instead to improve accuracy, but the difference is less than a penny.

 Investors using this method will get a “daily dividend accrual rate”.